inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>
 <br>

-#### PREDICT AND EXPLAINATION
+#### PREDICT AND EXPLANATION
-ML.EXPAIN_PREDICT will return the top N feature that drive variation.
+ML.EXPLAIN_PREDICT will return the top N feature that drive variation.
 ```sql
 -- PREDICT AND EXPLAIN
 SELECT